Reduce ADHD Costs with Patient Assistant Programs by Kimberly Holland

 Find retail prices for the brand name and generic versions of Adderall and other popular ADHD medications.
 (Be sure to compare costs with your local pharmacies.)
 Try other cost-saving techniques, such as mail-order prescriptions and coupons.

-Comprehensive collection of sources for help with medication costs – Post on Psych Central Forums. – Repeats some of the sources listed below but provides additional ideas especially about generic medications.
+A comprehensive collection of sources for help with medication costs – Post on Psych Central Forums.
+(Link works) – Repeats some of the sources listed below but provides additional ideas especially about generic medications.
+(URL: https://psychcentralforums.com/insurance-and-finances/153805-free-low-price-prescriptions.html#post1481620)

 Help from Pharmaceutical Companies – Patient Assistance Programs